facebookincubator/katran/README.md

 Additionally, if you want to build examples, [`fbthrift`](https://github.com/facebook/fbthrift) and [`gRPC`](https://github.com/grpc/grpc) must be installed, as well!

-### Motivation behind layer 4 load balancing:
+## Motivation behind layer 4 load balancing

 Layer 4 load balancer (lb) enables to easily scale out Layer7 load balancers (the ones which terminate TCP sessions).
-Benefits of L4 lb over other techniques for scaling L7 lb is that it is -
+Benefits of L4 lb over other techniques for scaling L7 lb is that it is :

 1. compared to DNS it doesn't need to wait for TTL to redirect traffic from failed L7 lb.